logo

 History

-While the previous Liverpool stadium was also officially named 'Anfield Road Stadium', both the old and the new stadia are invariably referred to by their unofficial name, Anfield.
-Anfield is the name of the neighborhood the stadium was built on, in the city of Liverpool, which itself derives its name from the old English 'An field' meaning 'one field'.
+While the previous Liverpool stadium was also officially named 'Anfield Road Stadium', both the old and the new stadium are invariably referred to by their unofficial name, Anfield.
+Anfield is the name of the neighbourhood the stadium was built on, in the city of Liverpool, which itself derives its name from the old English 'An field' meaning 'one field'.
 This unofficial name caught on soon after the original stadium's construction; the people of Liverpool used to simply call it Anfield.
 Therefore, the stadium's common name became 'Anfield'.
 This is the name used both locally and internationally.

 The stadium was originally the home of Everton F.C. from 1884 to 1891, until a rent dispute led to the formation of Liverpool F.C., who have called Anfield their home ever since.
 Anfield is famous for the Kop Stand, named after a hill in South Africa where a local regiment suffered heavy losses during the Boer War, reflecting Liverpool's historical ties to the military.
 The stadium underwent significant changes in the 1990s following the Taylor Report into the Hillsborough Disaster, which called for all-seater stadiums.
 Today, Anfield is an all-seater stadium with a capacity of over 53,000.